 Seat-back latches - Seat-back latches are designed to prevent forward motion of the seat-back when the vehicle stops suddenly.
-Check to see that the seat-back latches are holding by pulling forward on the top of the folding seat-back.
+Check to see that the seat-back latches are holding by pulling forward on the top of the folding seat-back the beams seem to be aimed improperly.